Japanese woman loses passport on S'pore-bound flight, doesn't realise till airport contacted her the next day

 A woman from Japan left her passport on her Singapore-bound flight but only realised it the next morning, having entered the country using passport-less immigration clearance.

-She did not sense anything amiss as she had cleared immigration using her iris and facial biometrics, without the need to reach for her passport.
+In her Instagram post, she recalled that she did not sense anything amiss as she had cleared immigration using her iris and facial biometrics, without the need to reach for her passport.

 Her Instagram reel on Jan 22 has garnered over 33,000 views, 950 reactions, and 41 comments.